 That’s chocolate.
 With Mary Jane and all she brings with her—the implications for kids, the social milieu, the parties, the dealers, the street—okay, you’re intelligent, you can work it all out.

 It’s not fair unless I provide an alternative: Attend a Torah class at your local Chabad House.
-Then go work out at the gym for 20 minutes.
+The teachings of the chassidic masters and the kabbalists are great meditation material.
+Throw your mind into something deep and mind-altering—only that in this case, you are the one altering your own mind.
+And you can also go work out at the gym for 30 minutes.
 You’ll get high, higher than you could imagine.